vodun/seismiqb/tests/README.md

 1. If the test notebook saves any files, it is highly recommended to use relative paths and create a test's **own directory** for saving files.

-All files saved to the `TESTS_ROOT_DIR` directory `'seismiqb\tests\test_root_dir_*'`, which is shared between all test notebooks.
-So, separate test directories inside the `TESTS_ROOT_DIR` prevent from mixing up files from different tests.
+The `TESTS_ROOT_DIR` (`'seismiqb\tests\test_root_dir_*'`) is a directory from which all relative paths start. `TESTS_ROOT_DIR` is shared between all test notebooks and creating separate test directories inside it prevents from mixing up files from different tests.

-2. All **changeable parameters** must be initialized in the first or second notebook cells.
+2. All **externally parameterized variables** must be initialized with default values in the first or second notebook cells.
 All of the actual testing must be done after the cell number 2.

 This is because the `run_notebook_test.py` inserts a new cell with parameters initialization between cells number 2 and 3.